wazo-platform/wazo-doc/source/contributors/xivo_client/build-gnulinux.rst

-.. index:: single:XiVO Client
+.. index:: single:Wazo Client

 ***********************************************
-Building the XiVO Client on GNU/Linux platforms
+Building the Wazo Client on GNU/Linux platforms
 ***********************************************

-This page explains how to build an executable of the XiVO Client from its sources for GNU/Linux.
+This page explains how to build an executable of the Wazo Client from its sources for GNU/Linux.

 Prerequisites